deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### Template Compiler

 `@angular/compiler`: Angular's template compiler.
 It understands templates and can convert them to code that makes the application run and render.
-Typically, you don’t interact with the compiler directly; rather, you use it indirectly via `platformBrowserDynamic` or the offline template compiler.
+Typically, you don’t interact with the compiler directly; rather, you use it indirectly via `platform-browser-dynamic` or the offline template compiler.

 ### Browser